tangem/tangem-app-android/tangem-sdk-android-config/README.md

 Another option is to put all logic in a in `CardSessionRunnable` class and launch it using `tangemSdk.startSessionWithRunnable()` method.
 In Tangem SDK we use this approach for our `ScanTask`.

-> For example, you want to read the card and immediately sign a transaction with it.
-With subclassing  `CardSessionRunnable` you can achieve it this way.
+> For example, if you want to read the card and immediately sign a transaction with it, with subclassing  `CardSessionRunnable` you can achieve it this way.

 ```kotlin
 class OneTapSignTask(private val hashesToSign: Array<ByteArray>) : CardSessionRunnable<Card> {